 “I don’t use social media.
 Considering what we do for a living, I think it’s obvious why.”

+I could just see her shrug.
 “Okay, fair enough.
-He sure didn’t seem to know you though.”
+Still, he sure didn’t seem to know you though.”

 She interrupted.
-“But even if the two of you really are best buddies I got the impression all of this happened recently, like really recently.
+“But even if the two of you really are best buddies, which I doubt, I got the impression all of this happened recently, like really recently.
 You were at the office all night.
 How did you find out any of this?”

+I paused to think.
 “I didn’t.
 I was just making statements that generally sided with the man because of his emotional state.
 When a madman brandishes a gun, I tend to think that the best course of action is to take his side.
 I just happened upon some words that resonated with him.”
+Yeah, I admit I didn’t think particularly well.

+I heaved a sigh.
 “I apologize.
 Things are a little crazy right now.
 My heart and mind are both racing.
-I didn’t want to admit, with your life on the line, I made some assumptions and wild guesses as opposed to thinking things through logically and making rational decisions.”
+I didn’t want to admit, with your life on the line, I made some assumptions and took wild guesses instead of thinking things through logically while making rational decisions.”

-I shook my head.
+I shook my head slowly.
 “No. I know for sure where he’s headed.
 I only hope we can reach him in time.”

 Melody’s head perked with my answer but she remained silent.

 We arrived at the bridge.
-I parked my car on some dirt adjacent to its entrance.
-It was not exactly a legal parking spot but considering the circumstances it was hardly a concern.
+I parked my car on some dirt adjacent to the entrance.
+Not exactly a legal parking spot but considering the circumstances, it was hardly a concern.

 “Look.”
-Melody pointed at Joe’s blue pickup truck that was parked nearby not more than a dozen feet away from my vehicle.
-“I guess you were right though I still don’t know how in the hell you guessed right.”
+Melody pointed at Joe’s blue pickup truck that was parked not more than a dozen feet away.
+“Looks like you were right.
+But how in the hell did you guess right?”

 “Come on.”
-I bade my ally to follow me as I ran atop the pedestrian path of the bridge which she did though not without a little trepidation.
-We were almost halfway across when we reached him.
+I bade my ally to follow me as I ran along the pedestrian path of the bridge.
+She hesitated but decided to follow once more.
+Almost halfway across when we reached him.
 Melody gasped at the sight.
 He was on the other side of the handrail which he clutched tightly with both hands.
-He leaned toward the water.
+His body was leaning toward the water.
 His intentions were obvious.
-We moved carefully toward him.
-Our arms and hands were extended.
-Before we could reach him, he spoke.
-His voice compelled the two of us to pause.

 “I don’t know why you people care.”